 England's most capped player is born

 The Gaffer is born.
-Nobody has played more Tests for England than Alec Stewart, who had 133, which is good going for a man who didn't make his debut until he was almost 27.
-Stewart's record would have been even better if England had had a decent allrounder: when he was forced to keep wicket he averaged 35, when picked purely as a batsman he averaged a hugely impressive 46.
+Alec Stewart went on to play 133 Tests, which is good going for a man who didn't make his debut until he was almost 27.
+Stewart's record would have been even better if England had had a decent allrounder: when he was forced to keep wicket, he averaged 35; when picked purely as a batsman, he averaged a hugely impressive 46.
 Stewart also captained England to their first win in a five-Test series for more than 11 years, against South Africa in 1998, but his sergeant-major style of captaincy was seen as antiquated after England's dense 1999 World Cup campaign.
 However, he mostly continued to hold down a regular place in the side, despite calls for his resignation, until he retired at the end of the South Africa series in 2003.

 Birth of Kenny Benjamin, the Antiguan quickie who was caught in the crossfire as West Indies slid down the ladder in the mid-1990s.
 Though he never quite lived up to his middle names (Charlie and Griffith, after the fearsome 1960s speedster), he was a dangerous, skiddy fast bowler, who swung the ball appreciably and had a distinctly presentable strike rate of a wicket every 55 balls.